 To address these issues, Dayton Children’s created an implementation plan with multiple strategies to focus community investment in mental health and addiction, chronic disease and maternal and infant health programs and resources for families.

-“The services available to children in crisis are fragmented, duplicative, and confusing for parents and professionals,” says Dr. Greg Ramey, executive director, Center for Mental Health Resources at Dayton Children’s.
+“The services available to children in crisis are fragmented, duplicative, and confusing for parents and professionals,” says Mindy Schultz, crisis center program manager.
 “Last year, we evaluated nearly 1000 children experiencing a severe crisis, but have become acutely aware of the need for a regional approach to caring for these high-risk children.
 We are so pleased to offer these new services to provide the right stabilization and connection for children.”